kumahq/kuma-website/docs/docs/1.0.7/deployments/stand-alone.md

-# Set up a standalone deplayment
+# Set up a standalone deployment

 This is the simplest deployment mode for Kuma, and the default one.